The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 The more coverage you have, the more expensive it will be.
 The price difference between the lowest levels of car insurance coverage and the highest is nearly $1,000 annually.
 The reason for this is simple: if you carry more coverage, your insurance company is obligated to pay out to meet a higher coverage limit.

 Insurance rates on a brand new sports car will be more expensive than premiums for a 1999 Civic.
 If a vehicle costs more to replace, the insurance company will charge you more each month to cover these potential costs (via collision and comprehensive coverage).
+Click here to find more information for rates by vehicle type.

 Car insurance companies categorize car ownership in three ways: owned, leased, and financed.
 Premiums vary by ownership status.